 Sam Mack Meadow

-At 11,000 feet the trail flattens out and you enter Sam Mack Meadow.
-Sam Mack Meadow is a pristine high altitude meadow with large granite rocks, foliage and a creek running down the middle.
-This is a great place for a break as you filter water and take in the surrounding landscape.
+At 11,000 feet, the trail flattens out, and you enter Sam Mack Meadow.
+Sam Mack Meadow is a pristine high altitude meadow with large granite rocks, foliage, and a creek running down the middle.
+This is an excellent place for a break as you filter water and take in the surrounding landscape.

-From here the trail gets tough.
-You will be leaving the meadow and heading up more switchbacks that are less and less maintained.
-Meaning that the trail has large uneven rocks in it that slow your pace.
+From here, the trail gets tough.
+You will be leaving the meadow and heading up more switchbacks that are less and less maintained, which means that the path has large uneven rocks in it that slow your pace.

-The trail then continues its uphill trajectory as it climbs more and more switchbacks till you are at around 11,700 feet.
+The trail then continues its upward trajectory as it climbs more and more switchbacks until you are at around 11,700 feet.

 This part is incredibly tough and shouldn’t be taken lightly.
-The trail is hard to find and the rocks are big in your path.
-When we went, there were cairns that you could follow over the rocks, and that would lead you up the trail.
-I am sure that during different parts of the year these are gone, so make sure you have a GPS or a map with some idea of where you are going so you do not get lost.
+The trail is hard to find, and the rocks are prominent in your path.
+When we went, there were cairns that you could follow over the stones, and that led you up the trail.
+I am sure that during different parts of the year these are gone, so make sure you have a GPS or a map with some idea of where you are going so you don’t get lost.

-When you make it around the side, you will then just have about 300 feet of straight up left to get to the glacier overlook.
-This part is not as exposed as the previous, so you can take your time, follow the cairns and find the best route up.
+When you make it around the side, you will then have about 300 feet straight up to get to the glacier overlook.
+This part is not as exposed as the previous, so you can take your time, follow the cairns, and find the best route up.

 When you finally crest over the ridgeline, you will be looking down on the Palisades Glacier.

-This glacier is very impressive from this viewpoint as it is large and has a big pool below it.
+This glacier is imposing from this viewpoint as it is large and has a big pool below it.

 The viewpoint is still a good 200 feet above it though, and if you wanted to get down to the water, you would have to climb down the talus rock and then back up the way you came.

-All in all, this is an amazing hike to a truly spectacular piece of California.
-Be sure not to take it lightly if you go though and be careful.
+This is a fantastic hike to a truly spectacular piece of California.
+Be sure not to take it lightly if you go and be careful.
 Let me know if you have been in the comments and what you thought.